Chat with us, powered by LiveChat

 Moreover, prospective employees must have crucial personal attributes like integrity, hard work, and honesty.
 All this helps to ensure things are done right within the organisation; the perfect recipe for profit maximisation, staying out of legal troubles and solidifying brand image.
 In a sense, employees must always be exemplary ambassadors of their company.

 Hiring a new employee is akin to bringing a stranger on board from the employer's perspective.
 Hence, they need to learn as much as possible about the job applicant to minimise hiring risks.
-Police checks are one major tool employers use to assess job applicants' character.
+Nationally Coordinated Criminal History Checks are one major tool employers use to assess job applicants' character.
 This gives employers the tool to decide whether the applicant is a good fit for the position.

-Many employers now carry out police checks when an employee is promoted or changes job roles.
+Many employers now carry out nationally coordinated criminal history checks when an employee is promoted or changes job roles.
 With this, employers can ensure that the employee meets the character requirement for the new position.
-In recent decades, Australian employers have been adopting the practice of recurring police checks – yearly or biennially.
+In recent decades, Australian employers have been adopting the practice of recurring nationally coordinated criminal history checks - yearly or biennially.
 That way, they try to stay on top of the character of their employees, ensuring their high moral character.

-So, when employers ask you to tick that consent box for a police check in the recruitment form, what exactly do they want to look at in your police certificate?
+So, when employers ask you to tick that consent box for a Nationally Coordinated Criminal History Check in the recruitment form, what exactly do they want to look at in your police certificate?
 Note that the answer to this question will depend highly on the job role.
 However, some of the possible information employers are trying to glean includes:

 • 1) Indication of Theft/Fraud